-Ground floor snug/extra room: with double sofa bed (for additional use only- max 6 guests),smart TV with games console attachment and access to a variety of channels via WiFi.
+Ground floor snug/extra room: Smart TV with games console attachment and access to a variety of channels via WiFi.
 Enclosed washing machine and boiler cupboard also in this room.

 Shower Room: with electric shower in cubicle, WC, basin, extractor fan and heated towel rail.

 Staircase from the entrance hall to the open plan First Floor:

 Lounge: with large corner sofa, armchair, electric flame-effect fire, FreeSat TV and DVD player.

 Dining Area: with dining table and six chairs, storage unit for books, maps, games and a DAB+/FM Bluetooth radio.

 Kitchen: well fitted kitchen area at the far end of the living room, with extensive range of cupboards, electric double oven/grill, 5 burner gas hob, extractor hood, microwave, integrated fridge, freezer and dishwasher.